 I am currently attending Cloud Field Day 6 in Silicon Valley.
 We are in the thick of it, just about to start the third day of presentations.
 Before I wander into the maelstrom of presentations and conversations that will leave my brain feeling like it’s been through a Vitamix, I thought I would jot down some initial thoughts about Hammerspace, one of the presenters from Wednesday.

 Continue reading “Cloud Field Day – First Impressions on Hammerspace”

 This is part of a series of posts I’m writing as I prepare to attend Cloud Field Day 6.
 There are a total of eight presenters planned for CFD6, and I am going to cover two vendors per post.
 My goal is to have a basic understanding of each vendor’s product portfolio with a focus on cloud related products.
 Some of these vendors I am already familiar with, and others are new to me.
-In this post I am going to take a look at Morpheus Data and HashiCorp.
+In this post we are going to look Hammerspace and Solo.io.

 Continue reading “Cloud Field Day 6 Prep – Hammerspace and Solo.io”